paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-procurement-technical-assistance-cooperative-agreement-program.md

 Prior sections 5583 and 5584 were repealed by Pub.
 L. 96–513, title III, § 321, Dec.
 12, 1980, 94 Stat.
 2892, effective Sept.
 15, 1981.

-A prior section 5583, act Aug.
+Section 5583, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 324, prescribed requirements for original appointments to the active list of the Marine Corps from noncommissioned officers of the Regular Marine Corps.
 See [section 532 of this title](./chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md#section-532).

-A prior section 5584, act Aug.
+Section 5584, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 324, prescribed requirements for original appointments to the active list of the Marine Corps from former officers of the Marine Corps.
 See [section 532 of this title](./chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md#section-532).

 A prior section 5585 was renumbered [section 8135 of this title](./chapter-815-original-appointments.md#section-8135).